ShibamRoy9826/qt_tile/README.md

 ### 1) What things does the installer install?

-It mostly installs just what you want it to install.
+It mostly installs just what you want it to install(It asks for many things).
 Ofcourse, it also install the dependencies for your choices, and there are some mandatory packages for this rice to work, here's the list:
 - qtile
 - wget
 - git